Books & Frameworks

 Transforming Organizations

-Sixteen biblical principles for aligning organizations with God’s wisdom.
+Sixteen biblical principles for aligning organizations with God's wisdom

+This book is a faith-centered manifesto exploring what happens when organizations — businesses, nonprofits, and ministries — align their operations with biblical obedience rather than cultural norms alone.
 Drawing on Deuteronomy 28 and Leviticus 26, it examines how integrity, stewardship, ethical treatment of people, relational faithfulness, and spiritually wise counsel shape not only outcomes, but spiritual and moral health.

 Best for: Faith-driven leaders, pastors, values-centered executives